 CFF's Physician Training Programs (PTP) Committee will evaluate all applications.
-The PTP Committee recommendations are reviewed by the Board of Trustees.
+The PTP Committee recommendations are reviewed by the Medical Advisory Council (MAC) and/or the Board of Trustees.
 Funding of awards is based on the priority score awarded each application and the recommendations of the PTP.
 Relevance of the proposed study to issues in CF is also considered in determining awards.
 All research awards are subject to observance of the regulations and policies of CFF related to that category of research support and are contingent upon the availability of CFF funds.